Moderator: sorry for that

 Seeker: if you hear of an insomnia appesemic in Israel youll know why

-Moderator: LOL. when you've began writing this series, did you know how long and complicated it will become
+Moderator: LOL. when you've began writing this series, did you know how long

 Private>delete™: already ans. i think